UNESCO World Heritage Sites in Scandinavia

 UNESCO Sites in Finland

-- The Fortress of Suomenlinna (photo), an 18th century royal residence in Helsinki.
-Also one of Helsinki's top attractions.
+- The Fortress of Suomenlinna (photo), an 18th-century royal residence in Helsinki.

 - Old Rauma, one of the oldest harbors in Finland, located about an hour north of Turku.